-§ 2.
-Resolved (if the Assembly concur).
-That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly, and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.
+\$ 2.
+Resolved (if the Assembly concur), That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly and the conformity with seen bly, and, 'th conformity with sec-tion one of article nineteen of the constitution, be published for three months previous 'to the time of such election.